Ben Eyre

 Teaching Interests

-I previously taught Anthropology of Sustainability (Masters) and Future Earth, Climate Change and Societal Challenges (Multi-disciplinary Graduate Course) at the University of Bologna, and Introduction to Business Anthropology (Year 1) and Materiality and Representation (Year 2) at the University of Manchester.
-I have also guest lectured at Northwestern University's Global Engagement Studies Institute (GESI).
+Prior to my time at UEA I taught Anthropology of Sustainability (Masters) and Future Earth, Climate Change and Societal Challenges (Multi-disciplinary Graduate Course) at the University of Bologna, and Introduction to Business Anthropology (Year 1) and Materiality and Representation (Year 2) at the University of Manchester.
+I have also guest lectured at Northwestern University's Global Engagement Studies Institute (GESI) and the Australian National University.

 Academic Background